merkle-open/terrific-micro/README.md

 Render Modules
 ==============

-Within you pages, you can render your modules with one of the following commands.
+Within your `pages`, you can render your `modules` with one of the following commands.

 Render the Example module.